 Students develop competencies in the following areas: culture and linguistics; population health; health policy; advocacy; health care financing and management; leadership; community resources; interprofessional health care teams; and quality improvement.

-In addition to completing the basic science and clinical curricula of their respective schools, Urban Health Scholars are exposed to a set of interprofessional experiences designed to heighten awareness of the intriguing challenges and unique opportunities in urban communities.
+In addition to completing the basic science and clinical curricula of their respective schools, Urban Health/AHEC Scholars are exposed to a set of interprofessional experiences designed to heighten awareness of the intriguing challenges and unique opportunities in urban communities.

 Clinical training occurs in federally qualified health centers and other primary care facilities in Connecticut's urban underserved communities.
 Elective clinical experiences focus on underserved settings such as homeless shelters, community health fairs, and migrant farm worker clinics.